-The Programme area contributes with more than 20 equivalent Mt, considering only the three main GHGs (CO2, CO2, CH4 and N2O) and excluding removals.
+The Programme area contributes with more than 20 equivalent Mt, considering only the three main GHGs (CO2, CH4 and N2O) and excluding removals.
 The main sources are traffic and industrial and non-industrial combustion (about 68%).

 Within the Programme area there are great differences between territorial areas: in particular, the Province of Venice alone, in 2015, emitted more than the entire Friuli Venezia Giulia Region (Fig. 5.3).
-According to INEMAR data, the province of Venice is also the one that emits more CO_2 in its entire Region (34% of the total CO_2 emissions of Veneto, in 2017).
+According to INEMAR data, the province of Venice is also the one that emits more $CO_2$ in its entire Region (34% of the total $CO_2$ emissions of Veneto in 2017).
+When update with 2020 data on emissions at the Veneto regional level, we register a slight increase in CH4, and a substantial stability/slight decrease in CO2 and N2O (ARPAV, 2021).